Dot Richardson was named the fifth head coach in the history of the Lady Flames softball program on July 17, 2013.

 She was instrumental in the planning for the state-of-the-art Liberty Softball Stadium, which debuted during the 2015 season.
 Liberty Softball Stadium, a 1,000-seat structure, opened March 19, 2015 with the Lady Flames defeating Rider, 9-2.

 Under Richardson's direction, Megan Robinson was twice named to the CoSIDA Academic All-America team, including first-team mention in 2015.
 Robinson is the first Academic All-American in program history.
-Also, Alexia Taylor was named 2015 Big South Freshman of the Year, while Richardson has coached nine all-conference players and seven members of the Big South All-Freshman team.
+Also, Alexia Taylor was named 2015 Big South Freshman of the Year, while Richardson has coached 18 all-conference players and 11 members of the Big South All-Freshman team.

 Richardson brings a vast knowledge of the game, which she has shared during stints as both a coach and a clinician.
 She has coached at the collegiate level, including as an assistant coach at Adelphi University while completing her master's degree in 1988 and as a volunteer at Oregon State.
 Before coming to Liberty, Richardson served as an advisor/instructional coach for Montverde Academy's softball team.